 The gross carrying amount of a financial asset is written off (either partially or full) to the extent that there is no realistic prospect of recovery.
-This is generally the case when the Group or the Company determines that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+This is generally the case when the Group and the Company determine that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's or the Company's procedures for recovery amounts due.

-- i) Impairment of assets (Cont'd.) - ii) Other assets
+- i) Impairment of assets (continued) - ii) Other assets